 Don’t worry if your registered name feels too formal for your brand.
 It is common for companies to register a specific name that adheres to these legal rules and then use a variance of it to for operating and marketing purposes.

 One well-known example of this is Lululemon.
-This Canadian business is registered as Lululemon Athletica Canada Inc. However, publically they are known as just Lululemon or Lululemon Athletica.
+This Canadian business is registered as Lululemon Athletica Canada Inc. However, publicly they are known as just Lululemon or Lululemon Athletica.

 10 Tips for Choosing a Business Name